mchatter10/TrustButVerify/README.md

 # TrustButVerify

-This repository describes the prompts for each phase of the workflow.<br> It is recommended to follow the prompts exactly as they are written for high quality results.<br>
+This repository provides the prompts for each phase of the Trust-but-Verify workflow.<br> It is recommended to follow the prompts exactly as they are written for high quality results.<br>
 The prompt templates will include keywords in a format such as **{variable}**.
 Refer to the instructions in the section to understand what they represent and replace the variable with the file name or data that is relevant for your design.